 ©2015-2025, Kenneth Hart, MD, MA, MPH.
 Permission is hereby granted for any noncommercial use of these materials.
-Free distribution of all or of a portion of this material such as to a Bible study class is encouraged. *Electronic version. †Bold type is added. ‡Brackets and content in brackets are added. §Italic type is in the source. ¶Compared with the first source, this source has punctuation and/or capitalization differences only.
+Free distribution of all or of a portion of this material such as to a Bible study class is encouraged. *Electronic version. †Bold type is added. ‡Brackets and content in brackets are added. ΩBrackets and the content in brackets within the paragraph are in the source. §Italic type is in the source.

-Last Modified: September 19, 2025 Email: Info@theox.org
+Last Modified: August 1, 2026 Email: Info@theox.org